 About the Marine Recreational Information Program

-- Flexible enough to be updated, modified, expanded, or contracted to meet specific regional or local informational needs.
+- Flexible enough to be updated, modified, expanded, or contracted to meet regional information needs.

 - Robust enough to provide the most precise and least biased information possible.

-- Inclusive and transparent, providing scientists, managers, and stakeholders an opportunity to participate in its development and use.
+- Inclusive and transparent, providing scientists, managers, and stakeholders an opportunity to participate in their development and use.